9.3.1 Using the WFC3 Grisms

 The grism 0th order is only detectable for brighter objects observed with the IR grisms because that order contains only a small fraction of the total flux.
 This faint feature is therefore easily mistaken for an emission line.
 The direct image can be used to determine the position of the 0th order for each source, which allows the 0th order feature in the dispersed images to be distinguished from emission lines.
 For the UVIS G280 grism, the 0th order has high throughput and is therefore more readily distinguished from emission features.
 The high throughput of the G280 0th order also means that it will often be saturated in long exposures, which leads to CCD charge bleeding and potential contamination of adjacent spectra.

 There will inevitably be cases where objects outside the field of view result in spectra getting dispersed into the field, resulting in contamination of sources within the field.
-This is more serious for the G280 where the spectra are long relative to the size of the detector.
+This is more serious for the G280 where the spectra are long relative to the size of the detector (WFC3 ISR 2020-09).
 In such cases reliable wavelengths can not be determined for the extra-field object unless the 0th order is also present.
 Even then, the wavelength zero point will be relatively uncertain because the 0th order is somewhat dispersed and therefore difficult to localize.
-The extent of the out of field area has been determined for the G102 and G141 IR grisms.
-The effective field of view extends to pixel -189 on the left of the detector and +85 on the right.
-This is described in some details in WFC3 ISR 2016-15.
+The extent of the out-of-field area has been determined for the G102 and G141 IR grisms: extending to pixel -189 on the left of the detector and +85 on the right (WFC3 ISR 2016-15).

 9.3.2 Pipeline Calibration